 Adjustable Rate Mortgage (ARM)

-Unlike Fixed Rate loans, Adjustable Rate Mortgages offer fluctuating interest rates after a predefined period.
+Unlike Fixed Rate loans, Adjustable Rate Mortgages (ARMs) offer fluctuating interest rates after a predefined period.
 That predefined period can vary substantially, but here are some of the most common permutations:

 - One Year – Interest rates remain the same for the first year, then adjust for market conditions every year thereafter.